Balakishan77/Yolov8-Custom-Object-Detetction/README.md

 ![vlcsnap-2023-01-13-19h48m54s744](https://user-images.githubusercontent.com/40944675/212341947-4dbb4ff1-b624-49da-a68b-62b77716eb5f.png)

 ### **Conclusion:**
 Based on the inference results, the trained model is doing a great job.
 We can still imrpove it by using large yolov8 models, additional data and hyperparameter changes.
+Model file is also available for any type of testing.
 ### **References:**

 1.https://github.com/ultralytics/ultralytics